rcook/beginning-practical-haskell/part01.md

 ## Whitespace-sensitive syntax

 * Like Python, Haskell is an [off-side rule language][offsiderule]
-* Most of the time the require indentation is what feels right
+* Most of the time the required indentation is what feels right

 ## Garbage collection